CExBBartolome/quartz-http/README.md

 Will download, build, run the server on port 8090

-# compile war file to /target directory:
+# Compile war file to /target directory:

     mvn package